kw-ch/kw-ch.github.io/index.md

 layout: page
 title: About
 ---
 Hello there, I'm kw-ch, electrical engineering student and electronics hobbyist.
-Here, I (infrequently) write about my projects and blog about mostly technical stuff.
+Here, I blog mainly about topics in electronics and embedded systems.
+I also (very infrequently) write about projects that I'm working on.

 <!---
 You can find my project logs [<u>here</u>](https://msuicc.github.io/projects)